-Having experienced the “iPhone not charging issue” on a few occasions, I have learnt to fix it with ease.
-Frankly speaking, on most of the occasions all I had to do to troubleshoot it was to simply reboot my smartphone.
+Having experienced the “iPhone not charging issue” on a few occasions, I have learned to fix it with ease.
+Frankly speaking, on most of the occasions all, I had to do to troubleshoot it was to simply reboot my smartphone.
 Though poor third-party accessory and pocket gunk or small pieces of lint have played spoilsport on a number of times as well.

 “So from what I have experienced, “iPhone/iPad not charging” issue could crop up due to more reasons than one.
 As for instance, the villain could be your poor or worn out Lightning connector, ill-fated software update or dust/pocket lint.
 As compared to wall chargers, computer/laptop charges your device slowly.
 At times it might either not charge at all or carry out the charging process with tortoise speed.”

 Make sure to use only Apple-certified Lightning connector.
 In case, “Accessory not certified” popup appears on your iPhone despite the fact that its MFi certified, follow this guide to resolve the problem.

 Make sure to keep the Lighting port cleaned.
 Use USB vacuum cleaner or toothpick to get rid of dust (Use it gently).

 Reboot your iPhone if it’s still not charging up.
 The process of rebooting on iPhone 7 and 7 Plus has slighting been tweaked thanks to the introduction of the pressure-sensitive Home button.
 On other iPhone/iPad models, just hold down on Home and sleep/wake buttons at once for about ten seconds to reboot them.
 Once your iPhone has been rebooted, try to charge it again.